Juptune/juptune/README.md

 **I currently don't accept MRs for this project - really small things like tiny bug fixes may be merged in however**

+**NOTE: This README is kind of outdated, which I'll eventually get around to fixing...**

 # Getting Started

 This library is super alpha, please don't use it for any serious work.